-- Once a ‘pay-per-download’ resource has been purchased you have the right to cancel within a period of seven working days provided that none of the associated resource files have been opened.
+- Once a ‘pay-per-download’ resource has been purchased you have the right to cancel within a period of 14 working days provided that none of the associated resource files have been opened.
 Please note that we are unable to accept cancellation of a purchased resource once it has been accessed.

 13. Information collected

 a) It is necessary for Teachit to collect your personal information (including name, home and school address, email address, telephone number and job title) for the purposes of registering you as a user of the sites.
 We also collect information as to your geolocation.
 This information is to enable us to provide and administer the services, to inform you of suitable products and services offered by Teachit, other AQA group companies or by carefully selected third parties.
 Your responses also help us to provide as complete a service as possible for you by ensuring that the sites and any appropriate advertising space that we sell reflects your needs and requirements.